freenas/freenas-docs/userguide/virtualmachines.rst

   :menuselection:`Storage --> Pools` after it is determined that the data in them has been backed up or is no longer needed.

-* :guilabel:`Devices` is used to add, remove, and edit devices attached to a virtual machine.
+* :guilabel:`Devices` is used to add, remove, or edit devices attached to a virtual machine.

-* :guilabel:`Clone` copies of the VM.
+* :guilabel:`Clone` copies the VM.
 The new clone has :samp:`_clone{N}` appended to the name, where :samp:`{N}` is the clone number.

-Clicking :guilabel:`Start` shows a confirmation dialog that offers the option to :guilabel:`Overcommit Memory`.
-Memory overcommitment allows multiple VMs to be launched when there is not enough free memory for all VMs.
+:guilabel:`Start` boots a VM.
+An option is provided to :guilabel:`Overcommit Memory`.
+Memory overcommitment allows multiple VMs to be launched when there is not enough free memory for all of them to run at the same time.
 This option should be used with caution.
 When active, the VM :guilabel:`State` changes to :guilabel:`RUNNING`.

 When a VM is :guilabel:`RUNNING`, more buttons in the |ui-options| menu are available: